-Amazon lands on earth at Whole Foods in Texas
+Amazon lands on earth at Whole Foods

 The traveller from deepest cyberspace must be serious, otherwise it wouldn't be offering $13.7bn for the privilege of buying the largest organic food retailer in the United States.